enzo-g/Password-Expiration-Notice/README.md

 The script is a function, I recommend to use that function by splatting the parameters you want to use with the function.
 The function come with a lot of mandatory parameters to fill, however splatting those parameters will help you to keep your code clear.
-Please check at the file "example.ps1".
+Please check at the file "Splatting.ps1".
-Using Jenkins to run that script would allow you to store the credential needed within that script in a secure vault easely.

 # Requirement